ismasan/ismaelcelis.com/content/posts/4-railway-oriented-ruby-middleware.md

 ## CLIs

-A CLI-tailored pipeline class can leverage step tracing to print step positions and halt reasons to the console.
+A CLI-tailored pipeline class can leverage step tracing to print step positions and halt reasons to the terminal.

 ```ruby
 class StepPrinter < SimpleDelegator